(xx) Provisions, contingent liabilities and contingent assets

 The audit trail feature was not enabled at the database level to log any direct data changes for accounting software, Odoo and the server Platform, used for maintenance of all accounting records by the Company.
 Audit trail (edit log) is enabled at the application level.

 Further, the Company’s payroll processing is outsourced to third party service provider.
-The Company has obtained the ‘Independent Service Auditor’s Assurance Report on the Description of Controls, their Design and Operating Effectiveness’ (‘Type 2 report’ issued in accordance with SAE 3402, Assurance Reports on Controls at a Service Organization) for the year ended 31 March 2024.
+The Company has obtained the ‘Independent Service Auditor’s Assurance Report on the Description of Controls, their Design and Operating Effectiveness’ (‘Type 2 report’ issued in accordance with SAE 3402, Assurance Reports on Controls at a Service Organisation) for the year ended 31 March 2025.
 However, the service auditor has not specifically covered the maintenance of audit trail at database level in line with the requirement by MCA.

-(i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.
+(i) The Company does not have any Benami property, where any proceeding has been initiated or pending proceedings for holding any Benami property.

-(ii) The Company does not have any transactions with companies struck off under section 248 of the Act or section 560 of the Companies Act, 1956.
+(ii) The Company does not have any transactions with companies struck off under Section 248 of the Act or Section 560 of the Companies Act, 1956.

 (iii) The Company does not have any charges or satisfaction of charges which is yet to be registered with Registrar of Companies beyond the statutory period.